TXWES Community Counseling Center

-Clinical services are provided by master-level counseling students from the Graduate Counseling department.
-Wesleyan faculty and staff will be seen by the Community Counseling Center director.
+Clinical services are provided by master-level and doctoral-level counseling students from the Graduate Counseling department.
+The Community Counseling Center director or a doctoral student may see Wesleyan faculty and staff per their request.

-As a training facility, video taping, audio taping, and/or observations (behind a one-way mirror by other counselors and/or supervisors) occur regularly as an additional benefit to the client.
+As a training facility, videotaping, audiotaping, and/or observations (behind a one-way mirror by other counselors and/or supervisors) occur regularly as an additional benefit to the client.

 If a student desires counseling services or has counseling needs, will first call your Academic Advisor on campus.
 The Academic Advisor will have an assessment checklist of questions to ask the student and, after doing the short assessment, will refer the student to one of the following: